 * When used as a pill or an oral capsule (Marinol),it takes effect in about 30 minutes, and can continue to stimulate appetite for more than a day.

 Possible medical uses of marijuana

-Experts who have been studying marijuana's potential found out that it can be used to treat many different conditions in order to cure them or speed up the recovery time.
+Experts who have been studying marijuana's potential and medical uses of marijuana found out that it can be used to treat many different conditions in order to cure them or speed up the recovery time.
 Some of these conditions are: